By RanterX on November 14, 2013

 If there were ever two talented individuals who just didn’t give a damn, it was Han Solo and Charles Barkley.
 Both of these stars were reckless, cocky as heck, but they got the job done.
 Easy match.

-The Ewoks didn’t get much attention in the series, but they were little, fuzzy and everyone loved them.
+The Ewoks didn’t get much attention in the series, but they were little, fuzzy, everyone loved them and they should have gotten way more credit for their part in the victory.
 Is that not a perfect description of Danny Woodhead?

 Derek Holland is just like R2-D2 because he’s an underrated star who says extremely sarcastic, funny stuff under his breath in the background, but also gets the job done without receiving much credit.